yapsterapp/deferst/README.md

 [![Build Status](https://travis-ci.org/employeerepublic/deferst.svg?branch=master)](https://travis-ci.org/employeerepublic/deferst)

-a tiny clojure (soon clojurescript too) library for managing systems of interdependent objects. it's non-blocking, and it won't infect your codebase or force you to do anything unnatural
+a tiny clojure and clojurescript library for managing systems of interdependent objects. it's non-blocking, and it won't infect your codebase or force you to do anything unnatural

 ## Install